There was an error with your log in

 • All mandatory gear can be rented if you don’t have your own.
 You can rent:

-• Alpine touring or telemark skis, touring boots and poles can be rented from various ski rental places in Bludenz.
+• Alpine touring or telemark skis, touring boots and poles can be rented from various ski rental places in Bludenz/St. Anton.

-Ski rental locations are in Bludenz and should be picked up the night prior to your outing.
+Ski rental locations are in Bludenz/St. Anton and should be picked up the night prior to your outing.
 If you need to rent gear, let us know and we can help make arrangements.

-Backcountry skiing in Silvretta can be arranged for larger and for private groups.
+Silvretta ski touring adventures can be arranged for larger groups.
 Contact us to make arrangements.

 • If you are older than 18, you’re good to go.

-• To get to Bludenz, the starting and ending point of the adventure, most people fly into Zurich Airport.
+• To get to Bludenz (for the 3-day tour) or St. Anton (for the 5-day tour), the starting point of the adventure, most people fly into Zurich Airport.
 There is a direct train line connecting Zurich and Bludenz, so we suggest taking a train ride from the main railway station in Zurich.
 This shuttle will take you around 2 hours.

 • To secure your spot, a deposit in the amount of 30% is required at the time of booking.
 The remaining amount must be paid 90 calendar days prior to the trip departure.
 Once the trip is confirmed by the guide, the cancellation policy stated below applies.
 If you cancel the booking…